The Amber Trust places great value on the involvement of volunteers and their contribution to its work in various ways

 - The Amber Trust will ensure that volunteers are properly integrated into the organisational structure;

 - The Amber Trust expects that trustees and staff will work positively with volunteers and, where appropriate, will actively seek to involve them in their work; and

 - The Amber Trust recognises that volunteers require satisfying work and will help volunteers do their work effectively.

 The Amber Trust is committed to equal opportunities and believes that volunteering should be open to all regardless of race, gender, religion, sexual orientation, political beliefs or offending background that does not create a risk to vulnerable groups including children.
 If a volunteer has a special need or disability that makes their involvement difficult, every effort will be made to involve them.
 An explanation will be given if this is not possible.
 The acceptance of volunteer assistance for a particular role is made on merit, with the sole selection criterion being the individual’s suitability to carry out agreed tasks.
-Information about the volunteer not relevant to the performance of the volunteering tasks concerned will be disregarded by the organisation in terms of recruitment and selection.

 Volunteers will be given an appropriate level of scrutiny for the volunteering task to be assigned to them.
 A clear description (verbally and in writing) of the volunteer’s role will be given.

 Support, Supervision and Recognition

-Volunteers will have a designated Trustee, who will be responsible for providing information on The Amber Trust, its policies and provide support for the duration of their volunteering assignments.
+Each volunteer will have a designated trustee, who will be responsible for providing information on The Amber Trust, its policies and provide support for the duration of their volunteering assignments.
 Volunteers will be properly briefed about the activities to be undertaken and given all the necessary information to enable them to perform with confidence.

-The Amber Trust encourages feedback and volunteers will be given the opportunity, where relevant, to share their views and opinions with the organisation’s Trustees and staff.
+The Amber Trust encourages feedback and volunteers will be given the opportunity, where relevant, to share their views and opinions with the charity’s trustees and staff.